AndrewCRMartin/agl/README.md

 - 12145H gives JH IGHJ4*01 instead of IGHJ1*01 1*01 is the same length
   and has the same score so should be selected on the basis of lower number

+- 21319H[5] gives VH IGHV3-74*01 instead of IGHV3-66*01 (which has an insert
+  in a CDR).
+Similarly trastuzumab gives the wrong VH because of an insertion